19hours/sg-statutes/Acts/Financial Advisers Act.md

 (31st March 2007)

-An Act to regulate financial advisers and their representatives, and for other purposes relating thereto or connected therewith.
+An Act to regulate financial advisers and their representatives and supervisors, and for other purposes relating thereto or connected therewith.

 [2/2005]

+[Act 18 of 2015 wef 01/01/2016]

 [6th August 2002: Section 105 ;